 Students can petition the Graduate Affairs Committee in the Department of Philosophy for readmission.
 Petitions should be sent to the Director of Graduate Studies.

 PhD students may request to transfer up to 12 quarter hours either from courses taken while a non-degree-seeking student at DePaul or from other universities if they have already done graduate study elsewhere.
 MA students may request to transfer up to 8 quarter hours.
 These credits must not have been counted toward any other degree the student has received.
-In exceptional cases, the Graduate Affairs Committee may recommend to the Graduate School that more hours of transfer credit be allowed, but in no case more than 25% of the hours required for the DePaul degree.
+In exceptional cases, the Graduate Affairs Committee may recommend to the Graduate Student Services Office that more hours of transfer credit be allowed, but in no case more than 25% of the hours required for the DePaul degree.

 PhD students may take up to three courses during their studies outside of the graduate offerings in Philosophy for credit towards PhD course requirements (12 credit hours), though students cannot take such (non-language related) independent studies during their first year in the program, whether they are entering the program with a BA or an MA.
 These non-curricular courses may include graduate courses at other universities or graduate courses at DePaul in other fields relevant for student research.
-On rare occasions students may take independent studies with faculty members on topics that would not otherwise be offered as graduate courses.
-All such non-curricular courses must be approved by the Director of Graduate Studies.
+On rare occasions students may take independent studies with faculty members in our department on topics that would not otherwise be offered as graduate courses.
+All such non-curricular courses must be approved beforehand by the Director of Graduate Studies.

 PhD students may also take up to three courses aimed at language acquisition in the Department of Modern Languages at DePaul for credit towards PhD course requirements (12 credit hours).
 (These courses must be at the graduate level, 400 or higher, in order to count toward a graduate degree.)